Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Tenant improvement build-outs delivered with schedule discipline, landlord coordination, and careful control of existing building conditions.
+Tenant improvement build-outs in San Marcos delivered with schedule discipline, landlord coordination, and careful management of existing building conditions — for outlet-corridor retail, TXST-adjacent commercial, and Hays County professional spaces.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep tenant improvement build-outs aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Tenant spaces open with fewer late surprises because the build-out is coordinated around the real constraints of the existing property.
+Tenant spaces open with fewer late surprises because the build-out is coordinated around the real constraints of the existing property, the City of San Marcos permitting timeline, and the specific opening-date pressure of the San Marcos commercial market.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?